-With girls in their glad rags, gloating guys splashing their cash on liquor and teenagers drowning in merchandise, 13,500 people were out to impress on this Saturday night in Manchester.
+Girls were dressed in their glad rags, gloating guys splashed their cash on liquor and teenagers were drowning in “more life” merchandise.
+13,500 people were out to impress on this Saturday night in Manchester.
 This highly anticipated build up couldn’t be for any average artist – Drake was in the building.

-By extremely popular demand to witness The Boy Meets World Tour, those who were lucky enough to bag a standing ticket (paying a whopping £104 at least) piled in as the doors blew open, racing to set close to their idol.
-With Drake’s music scene stretching from Rap to Hip-Hop and R&B, his three support acts DJ T-Jizzle, R&B duo Dvsn and rapper Young Thug took on each of these genres.
+With extremely popular demand to witness The Boy Meets World Tour, those who were lucky enough to bag a standing ticket (paying a whopping £104 at least) raced in to set close to their idol.

 “MY NAME IS DRAKE.
 I’M FROM TORONTO IF YOU DIDN’T KNOW.
 IT’S A SATURDAY NIGHT AND I’M HERE TO GIVE MANCHESTER THE BEST PARTY IN THE WORLD”

 It’s evident that the 30-year-old Canadian is a born entertainer.
 From the get go, the artist acknowledged his audience and throughout he ensured that we weren’t ignored.

 The rapper dedicated a whole five minutes to picking out his fans from the crowd.
 This sent girls into hysterics as they flashed their phone lights desperately hoping that the ‘Controlla’ singer would notice them amongst thousands of others.